spacelift-io/spacelift-helm-charts/README.md

 for the launcher.
 The `dind` container needs a privileged [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) to work.
 Please make sure this is acceptable to you before deploying it to your own clusters.

+### Does this work with containerd

+Yes - the Docker in Docker approach used by this chart should still work even if your cluster nodes are not using dockershim.
+The reason this works is because we run a Docker daemon in a side-car container rather than relying on the Kubernetes node's runtime.

 ## Image Version

 The `launcher.image.tag` is set to `latest` by default in this chart.
 We rely on this behavior